Start page Collection Knowledge

 Deadline Marking: marking on a postal shipment stating the date by which it is ready for collection at a post office

-Weight Indication: indication of the weight on a postal shipment for the purpose of cal-culating the postage fee (e.g. parcels) or to make robbery more difficult (e.g. valued letters)
+Weight indication: indication of the weight on a postal shipment for the purpose of cal-culating the postage fee (e.g. parcels) or to make robbery more difficult (e.g. valued letters)

-Opened By Mistake: postal shipment that was unintentionally opened by a recipient even though it was not intended for him
+Opened by mistake: postal shipment that was unintentionally opened by a recipient even though it was not intended for him

-Cancellation Request Marking: marking with which a sender requests the post office to cancel the postage stamps neatly
+Cancellation request marking: marking with which a sender requests the post office to cancel the postage stamps neatly

-Translation Marking: postal shipment where the address has been translated into the national language of the recipient´s postal area
+Translation marking: postal shipment where the address has been translated into the national language of the recipient´s postal area

-Via Marking: marking with which a sender indicates the route (e.g. via Panama) or the means of transport (e.g. via airmail) by which the postal shipment should be sent
+Via marking: marking with which a sender indicates the route (e.g. via Panama) or the means of transport (e.g. via airmail) by which the postal shipment should be sent

 previous page next page